jacg/nain4/README.md

    ```sh
    nix run github:jacg/nain4#bootstrap-client-project path/to/your-new-project your-project-name "Your project description"
    ```
-   This will create a new directory in `path/to/your-new-project`.
+   This step will take a while as it downloads and compiles Geant4.

+   A new directory `path/to/your-new-project` will be created.
 Adapt this path to your needs *before* executing the command.

    Also adapt `your-project-name` (used in various identifiers and path components inside your project) and `"Your project description"` before executing the command.